Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Washington DC actually eats.

 Matchbox ★ 4.0

-Matchbox in Washington DC is the original Penn Quarter pizza-and-burger room on H Street since 2003, a wood-fired oven kitchen on Chinatown's western edge with a deep cocktail list.
+Matchbox in Washington DC is the original Penn Quarter pizza-and-burger room on H Street since 2003, a wood-fired oven kitchen on Chinatown's western edge.

 Signature: Wood-fired pizza, Mini burger trio